viamrobotics/docs/docs/components/motor/_index.md

 ## API

-To get started using your motor, see the [motor API](/appendix/apis/components/motor/), which supports the following methods:
+The [motor API](/appendix/apis/components/motor/), which supports the following methods:

 The motor component supports the following methods: